uwe-app/website/site/docs/tutorials/create-workspace.md

 ```
 mkdir example.com
 cd example.com
-uwe new website
+uwe new --bare website
-uwe new blog blog
+uwe new --bare blog blog
-uwe new docs
+uwe new --bare docs
 ```

+{{#> note}}
+The `--bare` option will skip initializing a git repository for each new project as it is more common to use a monorepo with a workspace.
+{{/note}}

 ## Define workspace members